Questions You Should Be Asking About Your Church Website and Blog

 If your parish has a blog or social media account, identify four or five simple goals that can help to “brand” these platforms and to dictate the messaging shared through them.
 Are they meant to be a hub of information?
 A snapshot of parish life, a place where the story of the parish is told?
 A tool of evangelization?
 A mechanism for the dissemination of news?

-Dive deeper into world of parish websites by checking out the "Web and Social Media" section of our weekly blog.
+Dive deeper into world of parish websites by checking out LPi's "Web and Social Media" section of our weekly blog or head over to our free, comprehensive guide to creating and maintaining a parish website.

 Share